 Once the Library has transferred a user’s unpaid bill to Financial Services, the University has the ability to withhold diplomas, grades, and transcripts and to block IT privileges until all library charges are paid.

-Issues having to do with fines and/or suspensions can generally be resolved directly with the Head of Access Services.
+Issues having to do with fines and/or suspensions can generally be resolved directly with the Head of Circulation Services.

 For unresolved issues, the borrower may appeal, in writing, to the Senate Library Committee.
 Appeals should be submitted within one week of the case in question to: Dean of Libraries, UNB Libraries.
 The decision of the Committee is final and not subject to further appeal.

 UNB Libraries is committed to protecting the personal information of all library users.
 The information held in library records is accessible only to authorized UNB staff.
 This information is collected under the authority provided for in the New Brunswick Right to Information and Protection of Privacy Act.
 For more information on the protection of personal information at UNB please consult the University Secretariat, University of New Brunswick, PO Box 4400, Fredericton, NB, E3B 5A3 (506) 453-4613.
 For more information see: lib.unb.ca/privacy.